MatthewHeun/matsindf/cran-comments.md

             * errors: 0
             * warnings: 0
             * notes: 1
-            * checking for detritus in the temp directory ...
-NOTE Found the following files/directories: 'lastMiKTeXException'
+                - checking for detritus in the temp directory ...
+NOTE
-            * This looks to be a mal-configuration of this test machine.
+                - Found the following files/directories:
+                - 'lastMiKTeXException'
+                - This note appears to be a minor problem with the cleanup process, not caused by the `matsindf` package itself.
         * Ubuntu Linux 20.04.1 LTS, R-release, GCC
             * errors: 0
             * warnings: 0
-            * notes: 1
+            * notes: 0
-            * checking HTML version of manual ...
-NOTE Skipping checking HTML validation: no command 'tidy' found
-            * This appears to be an error unique to rhub Linux environments.
+            * Although this test setp reports a `PREPERROR`, R CMD check reports `OK`.
         * Fedora Linux, R-devel, clang, gfortran
             * errors: 0
             * warnings: 0
             * notes: 1
-            * checking HTML version of manual ...
-NOTE Skipping checking HTML validation: no command 'tidy' found
+                - checking HTML version of manual ...
+NOTE
+                - Skipping checking HTML validation: no command 'tidy' found
-            * This appears to be an error unique to rhub Linux environments.
+                - This NOTE appears to be an anomaly, as it occurs only in this test setup.

 ## revdepcheck results